DS-100/su20/calendar.md

 ## Office Hours Calendar

 GSI and tutor office hours are in <span style="color:Gray">**grey**</span>.
+Click on each event to see which GSI or tutor is running each office hour time.
 You should come to these with questions about anything – labs, homeworks, projects, discussions, concepts, etc. To access GSI and tutor office hours, go to our [Office Hours Queue](http://oh.ds100.org).
 When it’s your turn, you will be given the Zoom link to join.

 Suraj and Allen's office hours are in <span style="color:Blue">**blue**</span>.
 You should come to these with questions about concepts and logistics.
 To access instructor office hours, use the Zoom links posted on Piazza.